telerik/blazor-docs/components/treelist/columns/bound.md

 * The treelist skips fields marked with the [`IgnoreDataMemberAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.ignoredatamemberattribute) when performing CUD operations.
 Its presence indicates that this property does not need to be part of the serialized data anyway, and skipping such fields allows [Lazy Loading Proxies in EF](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.proxiesextensions.uselazyloadingproxies?view=efcore-3.1) to work.

 * If you don't set a `Title` for a column, the treelist will take the `[Display(Name = "My Column Title")]` data annotation attribute from the model field.
 If that's not available either, the name of the field will be shown.

+* If the model has a `[DisplayFormat(DataFormatString = "{0:C}")]` data annotation attribute, the display format will be taken from the format string in the attribute.

 * If you want to prevent data mutation for a specific property you can set the `Editable` parameter of the TreeListColumn or the `[Editable]` data annotation attribute to `false` for the desired model field.
     * Columns generated out of model properties that do not have a `setter` or it is not accessible (private) will not be editable too.